Effects of Hurricane Wilma in Florida: Miami-Dade County

 Wilma produced hurricane-force winds in Miami-Dade County as well.
 The Miami-Opa Locka Executive Airport observed sustained winds of 85 mph and gusts up to 105 mph.
 Around 956,500 electrical customers lost power at the height of the storm.
 Agricultural damage in the county reached $222 million.
 Crop losses compounded those from Hurricane Katrina about two months earlier.
 Katrina and Wilma combined destroyed approximately 70,000 avocado trees and their fruits.
 In the other parts of the county, nearly 95% of carambola crops were lost.
 By November 3, county and municipal officials had tagged 2,059 homes as uninhabitable due to extensive damage or destruction.
 Out of 327 schools in the Miami-Dade County Public Schools, 181 suffered mostly minor damage.
 Overall, Wilma left nearly $2 billion in damage in Miami-Dade County.

 Twelve deaths occurred in the county, two direct and ten indirect.
 One direct death occurred in Aventura after a man's boat smashed into a seawall and the other when a man died after his trailer collapsed.
 A drowning was reported on Maule Lake in North Miami Beach from a capsized boat.
-Two deaths occurred in Hialeah, one was a 1-year-old boy after the car he was in hit a light pole loosened during the storm and the other was a woman who died during a collision at an intersection with no traffic signal.
+Two deaths occurred in Hialeah, one a boy after the car he was in hit a light pole loosened during the storm and the other was a woman who died during a collision at an intersection with no traffic signal.
 Two additional deaths occurred due to traffic signal outages and two others during repair work.
 One fatality occurred as a result of carbon monoxide poisoning from a generator being used indoors.

 Many condominiums and homes in Aventura reported damage, though only two condo units became uninhabitable.
 The Northeast-Dade Aventura branch of the Miami-Dade Public Library System experienced enough roof damage to be closed for six months.
 Early estimates placed the Aventura damage toll between $4.5 million–$6 million.
 Officials condemned over 100 residences in Sunny Isles Beach, including 3 residential buildings.
 Nearly 300 vessels suffered damage at the Sunny Isles Marina after the storm demolished a dry storage facility.
-In North Bay Village, 10 houseboats were declared "unsafe."
-A few buildings were damaged, especially the Treasure Bay Clubhouse, which lost its roof and had significant damage on the ground floor.
+In North Bay Village, 10 houseboats were declared unsafe.
+A few buildings were damaged, including the Treasure Bay Clubhouse losing its roof and suffering significant damage on the ground floor.
 Miami Gardens city code inspectors condemned 19 homes and marked about 10 others as uninhabitable but repairable.